jacted/perf-mon/README.md

 The script captures the users performance using ```performance.timing```

-It then sends it to a NodeJS server, storing it in MongoDB and sends reports to slack or Rocket.chat about the performance.
+It then sends it to a NodeJS server, storing it in MongoDB and sends reports to Slack, Rocket.chat or Mattermost about the performance.

 ![Screenshot](https://raw.githubusercontent.com/jacted/speed-monitor/master/example/screenshot1.png)